farirpgs/fari-app/README.md

 ## Development

-If you want to make a contribution to Fari, you will need to clone this repo and follow the following steps
+If you want to make a contribution to Fari, you will need to clone this repo and follow the following steps to run the app locally.

 ### Prerequisites